Search Railroad Sites For:

 Closing in on Romney.

-I thanked our engineer for this unique opportunity then went back through the train to pack up and be ready to detrain back when we pulled into Romney.
-We arrived back into Romney at 3:13 PM ending a fantastic trip on the Potomac Eagle Scenic Railroad.
-I recommend this trip to anyone who wants a great train ride, see great scenery and enjoy the Bald Eagle.
+As we neared Romney, I thanked the engineer for this unique opportunity then went back through the train to pack up and be ready to detrain when we arrived.
+We arrived back in Romney at 3:13 PM ending a fantastic trip on the Potomac Eagle Scenic Railroad.
+I recommend this trip to anyone who wants a great train ride, see great scenery and enjoy the bald eagles in the Trough.

 For more info on this fantastic trip here is the link to their web site